watchmanmonitoring/customplugins/README.md

 All custom plugins must begin with an underscore _ (i.e. _check_for_variable.plugin)

 A private repository is available as well. https://github.com/watchmanmonitoring/subscriberplugins (Github will show a 404 on that page unless you have access.
-Access is granted by contacting Watc
+Access is granted by contacting [Watchman Monitoring support](https://support.watchmanmonitoring.com/hc/requests/new).

 Preference Pane Options